wendyverdonk93/docs/content/payment-methods/banks/_index.md

 meta_title: 'Banks - MultiSafepay Docs'
 meta_description: "Sign up.
 Build and test your payments integration.
 Explore our products and services.
 Use our API Reference, SDKs, and wrappers.
 Get support."
 logo: '/svgs/Banks.svg'
-short_description: 'Accept payments on your website from a wide range of well known banking solutions.'
+short_description: 'Accept payments with a range of banking solutions'
 weight: 10
 ---